About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Patch Pockets2

-A casual coat that originated in Italy, the Chester coat with slanted patch pockets and tailored to a shorter and lighter length, is called "Sporverino," which translates to "dust remover."
-In English, it can be referred to as the "Duster Coat."
-It's a perfect piece to effortlessly throw on in lieu of a jacket.
+A casual coat style that originated in Italy, made with slanted patch pockets and a shorter, lighter length, is called a "Spolverino," which means something like a dust coat.
+It is a perfect piece to wear casually in place of a jacket.

 Change Pocket Feature